-These two conflicting goals are coming into more conflict as in-house development and bespoke solutions are more costly to build and maintain.
+These two goals often come into conflict as in-house development and bespoke solutions are more costly to build and maintain.
 Cloud services allow IT leaders to address both these goals simultaneously.

-Most organisations will start dabbling in cloud services through cloud-based applications (called, Software as a Service, or SaaS).
-The most obvious solutions include SaaS pioneer, Salesforce which started as sales and CRM tool but has since developed into a fully fledged development platform.
+Most organisations will start dabbling in cloud services through cloud-based applications, referred to as Software as a Service, or SaaS.
+The most obvious solutions include SaaS pioneer, Salesforce, which started as a sales and CRM tool but has since developed into a fully-fledged development platform.

-The next cloud-based service to become popular was Infrastructure-as-a-Service (IaaS), exemplified by popular providers such as Superloop.
+The next cloud-based service to become popular was Infrastructure-as-a-Service (IaaS), exemplified by providers like Superloop.
 IaaS allows organisations to minimise the complexity of their hardware, storage and networking environments.

 Finally came cloud-based development platforms (Platform-as-a-Service), which allowed developers to build applications in a cloud-based environment, giving them greater speed and flexibility.